nin93/talgene/README.md

 sys = Talgene::System.new generation_zero, max_advances: 100, include_first: true
 ```

-Since `Talgene::System` includes the `Enumerable` module, a set of convenient
+Since `Talgene::System` includes the `Iterator` module, a set of convenient
 methods are provided such as `max_by`, `skip_while`, `select`, `each_cons`.

 ```crystal